-Breath in the nostalgia of radio from over the years, from the 'Grand' designs of the 1930's to the compact transistor radio's of today.
+Breathe in the nostalgia of radio from over the years, from the grand designs of the 1930s to the compact transistor radios of today.

-A selection of photograph albums are available to browse through wartime pictures, or watch a DVD on the laptop computer.
-Come along and visit a rare and unusual Museum, you might actually remember more of the items than you may think!
+A selection of wartime photograph albums are available to browse through, or you can watch a DVD on the laptop computer.
+Come along and visit a rare and unusual Museum - you might actually remember more of the items than you may think!

 Monday - Saturday 10:00 - 16:30